sowirepo/php-api-sdk/README.md

 - **Required context fields**:
     - `username` (String)

 _When the requested view is set to `readonly`, no "Try IDs" are returned for the exercises in that set.
 Hence, the corresponding hooks that handle "Try IDs" are not called._

+_When a request contains a `try_id` instead of a `set_id`, the API _continues_ the exercise set that belongs to that `try_id`.
+Providing both fields is not allowed and results in an `InvalidDataException`._

 #### PlayExercise